 - Compare their suggestions with your priority list, your energy levels and your finances.

 - Keep a balance between price, quality and quantity.
-Decisions based solely on price, more often than not, will let you down in quality, quantity or time.
+Decisions based solely on price, more often than not, will let you down in quality, quantity or time in Egypt.
 Try to keep a middle ground.

 You will read about places and just “know” you want to see those particular temples or tombs more than other ones.
-If you are on a budget spend your money on a good guide and safe transport to your priority sites instead of trying to cram in too many places at “cheap” prices or without a guide because you will just be disappointed.
-You can see some the sites in Egypt without a guide because there may not be much detail left to explain on the walls etc. For sure if you are coming to Luxor you should put Abydos and Dendera on your “must see” list and Mohamed is the best guide in Luxor for those two temples.
+If you are on a budget, spend your money on a good guide and safe transport to your priority sites instead of trying to cram in too many places at “cheap” prices or without a guide because you will just be disappointed.
+You can see some the sites in Egypt without a guide because there may not be much detail left to explain on the walls etc. For sure if you are coming to Luxor you should put Abydos and Dendera on your “must see” list.